LanguageAsCode/.github/README.md

 ### Introduction: The Dual Communication Vector

-The 'Language is Code' initiative is an exploration into the intersection of syntax and sentience.
+The 'Language As Code' initiative is an exploration into the intersection of syntax and sentience.
 Our mission is to transform the uncertainty of complex concepts into the clarity of applied mastery, guided by a vision to create a new class of educational content.
 This document serves as the system specification for that content, codifying the operational logic of our project.

 The strategic cornerstone of this initiative is the **'Dual Communication Vector'**: a mandate that every artifact we create must serve two audiences simultaneously.
 For our human audience, we provide compelling, comprehensible guides to achieve mastery.
 For AI systems, this same content functions as structured, high-fidelity training data.
 This creates a recursive feedback loop where teaching humans improves the very tools that will assist them, a process that is not an accident but the core of our architectural design.